renjithk4/Pic2Prep/README.md

 # 5. Acknowledgements #
-We appreciate the following github repos for their valuable code bases:
+We appreciate the following GitHub repos for their valuable code bases:

 https://github.com/revathyramanan/cooking-action-generation